 There’s no better way to see America’s finest city than from the deck of a boat.
 You’ll have several options for romantic sailing date ideas, including a casual daytime harbor cruise with drinks or a more formal dinner cruise,

 Sunset cruises are among the most popular as you and your special someone can spend time viewing the city skyline at night.
-Popular options include Flagship Cruises & Events and Hornblower Cruises.
+Popular options include Flagship Cruises & Events and City Experiences.
 Enjoy the antics of seabirds, sea breezes, and picturesque downtown San Diego.

 Make sure to steal a smooch with your sweetie under the Coronado Bridge as legend says doing so will bring good luck.